Analysis: Steaminess Rating

-Down from the waist they are Centaurs,
+Down from the waist they are centaurs,

-there's darkness, there's the sulphurous pit,
+there's darkness, there's the sulphurous pit; burning,

-Burning, scalding, stench, consumption; fie, fie, fie! pah, pah!
-(4.6.6)
+scalding, stench, consumption!
+Fie, fie, fie, pah,

 Hmm.
 Lear claims that from the waist up, everything appears normal, but down below there's "hell" and "darkness" like a "sulphurous pit."
 That's not a very healthy view of female sexuality, now is it?
 Come to think of it, Lear's vividly inaccurate and blatantly sexist description of female anatomy calls to mind the symptoms of a very unpleasant venereal disease—"burning, scalding, stench," and so on.